thunlp/KACC/README.md

 # KACC
-KACC: A Multi-task Benchmark for Knowledge Abstraction, Concretization and Completion
+Datasets for the ACL 2021 Findings Paper "[KACC: A Multi-task Benchmark for Knowledge Abstraction, Concretization and Completion](https://arxiv.org/pdf/2004.13631.pdf)".

-### Data
+## Datasets

-Because of the file size limit of Github, you have to unzip the KACC-large dataset first.
+Because of the file size limit of Github, you have to unzip the KACC-L dataset first.

 ```
-cd data/
+cd Datasets/
-unzip KACC-large.zip
+unzip KACC-L.zip
 ```

+### Mapping Files

 The id-name mapping files:

-- entity2name.txt

-- concept2name.txt
+- ent2name.txt

+	Mappings between all instances (include entities and concepts) and their names.

-- relation2name.txt
+- rel2name.txt

+	Mappings between all relations and their names.

+### Raw Data
-Each of the dataset has three files:
+For KACC-S/M/L, each of them has a ``Raw`` folder, which contains these files:

 - ent-triples.txt